 I get that you don’t want to write an essay about it, but what if you wrote about a story that passes in a dystopic world after all the bees have disappeared?

 If this is a good idea or not, you are the one to know it.
 After all, this is the topic that you CARE MOST ABOUT in your life.
 Research about it, find out good ideas about it and I promise you that you are going to finish that story.

 Because IF IT’S THE THING YOU LOVE THE MOST TO TALK ABOUT, you can NEVER stop writing about it.

 Guess what I am going to tell you.

-It has to be the genre that you love the most about.
+It has to be the genre that you love the most.

-You have just read Stephen King and then you get SUPER EXCITED about horror and suspense… you start writing it and realizes… well, I like the genre, but I really miss comedy…
+You have just read Stephen King and then you get SUPER EXCITED about horror and suspense… you start writing it and realize… well, I like the genre, but I really miss comedy…